 AI coding tools are transforming the software development process by enabling developers to generate, auto-complete, and review code using natural language prompts.
-Here are the main use cases and benefits:
+Here are the main use cases and benefits, organized by key areas:

 The software engineering landscape has undergone a seismic shift as AI coding tools transition from experimental technologies to essential development infrastructure.
 AI coding tools are now a core part of modern software engineering, with organizations seeking to optimize their development processes by evaluating and adopting the best AI coding tools to meet the demands of contemporary software projects.